mrdekk/swuild/README.md

 In early development, no promises yet...

-But if you interested in, star the project or fire issues with your willings.
-Or may be you could make some PR's to extend the functionality.
+But if you're interested, star the project or file issues with your suggestions.
+Or maybe you could make some PRs to extend the functionality.
 I will be very grateful.

 ## Basic Usage

-With Swuild you can write some CI workflows with swift programming language and pack it to the swift package.
-Just is.
+With Swuild you can write CI workflows with the Swift programming language and package them into a Swift package.
+That's it.

-Basic sample Located in /Sources/Tutorial directory and will be kept up to date.
+The basic sample is located in the /Sources/Tutorial directory and will be kept up to date.

 There are two main things in Swuild: Actions and Flows.

 - **Actions**: some parts of work to do (build one item or just report)
 - **Flows**: composite of sequential actions to perform some finished work.

-For all definitions you have to use 'BuildsDefinitions' package.
+For all definitions, you have to use the 'BuildsDefinitions' package.
 And for some predefined actions and flows, there are SwuildCore (very basic stuff) and other packages.

 You can define your actions as: